MislavJuric/neural-network-from-scratch/README.md

 # Neural Network from Scratch

-Neural network implementation from scratch (in Python) made by following the guide at: http://www.code-spot.co.za/2009/10/08/15-steps-to-implemented-a-neural-net/.
+Neural network implementation from scratch (in Python) I made by following the guide at: http://www.code-spot.co.za/2009/10/08/15-steps-to-implemented-a-neural-net/.
 Besides "regular" Python, I only used NumPy, matplotlib and pandas.

 The code is contained in **Neural Network from Scratch.ipynb**. **data** directory contains the data the neural network is trained on. **environment.yml** is the file you can use to re-create my local Python environment.